tessabanum/Geo-Mapping/README.md

 # leaflet-challenge
-An analysis and visualization of USGS earthquake date utilizing javascript, html and leaflet.
+An analysis and visualization of USGS earthquake date utilizing javascript, html with leaflet.